mmlak-0109/Make-Effective-Data-Visualization/README.md

 1. The main points she gave were these:
     - Changing the color of the bars in the bar graph would make it easier to identify the handedness.
-    - The pop-up info box (tool-tip0 is a little small.
+    - The pop-up info box (tool-tip) is a little small.
 It was a bit hard to read the information.
     - The chart labels are a little small.
 Also, adding the units of measurment into the labels would make the charts easier to understand.
     - The colors for the bubbles don’t have enough contrast (mainly between the red and yellowish/orange color used for Right handedness and Both handedness.
     - The numbers for weight on the x-axis should be angled for easy reading.